pyk595/tp/docs/UserGuide.md

 The application's data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
 If you made a mistake while manually editing the saved data, a backup save file would be generated in the same folder.

+❗If you already have a backup data file present, it will be overwritten.

 [Return to Table of Contents](#table-of-contents)

 --------------------------------------------------------------------------------------------------------------------